telerik/ajax-docs/api/client/Telerik.Web.UI.RadDropDownTree.md

 ##### args `Sys.EventArgs`

 The event arguments.

-### dropDownClosing
+### clearButtonClicking

-The dropDownClosing client-side event that is fired before the dropdown of the RadDropDownTree is closed.
-The event can be cancelled.
+The clearButtonClicking client-side event is fired immediately when the Clear button in the entry area of the RadDropDownTree is clicked.

 #### Event Data